MinimSecure/unum-sdk/README.md

 Available platforms:

+ - [OpenWrt][7]: build an installable package for routers running OpenWrt
  - [Linux aka `linux_generic`][6]: build Unum for running directly on Linux
  - [Docker for Linux][5]: run a Linux router with Unum in a Docker container